algolia/instantsearch-labs/tagsbox/react-instantsearch/README.md

 To work properly, **you'll need to provide three props to the component**:

-- `tagSelectedComponent` (component): describe how a selected tag should be displayed
+- `selectedTagComponent` (component): describe how a selected tag should be displayed
   - receive a `hit` as parameter (coming from Algolia)
-- `tagSuggestionComponent` (component): describe how a suggested tag should be displayed
+- `suggestedTagComponent` (component): describe how a suggested tag should be displayed
   - receive a `hit` as parameter (coming from Algolia)
 - `onUpdate` (function): call each time a tag is added or removed
   - receive `actualTags` and `oldTags` as parameters, both arrays that respectively contains the current selected tags and the previous ones